-The following recipe is adapted from the book* by Aviva Romm.
-The original recipe contained green-tea which has a lot of health benefits but also contains caffeine so this has been omitted.
+The following recipe is adapted from the book The Adrenal Thyroid Revolution* by Aviva Romm.
+The original recipe contained green tea which has a lot of health benefits but also contains caffeine so this has been omitted.
 It’s still a wonderfully rich and tasty drink, even without the caffeine.

 So what are the benefits of turmeric?